Leon Davis (footballer): AFL career

-Davis continued to divide his time between midfield and forwardline, and had a very strong year in 2009, earning All-Australian selection as a forward pocket for the season.
+Davis continued to divide his time between midfield and forward line, and he had a very strong year in 2009, earning All-Australian selection as a forward pocket for the season.
 His form waned slightly during the 2010 season.
-Davis played all but one match during the home-and-away season, but was injured for Collingwood's preliminary final.
+Davis played all but one match during the home-and-away season, but he was injured for Collingwood's preliminary final.
 He returned for the drawn grand final, kicking a vital goal in the final quarter but otherwise having a quiet game, and was dropped for Collingwood's win in the grand final replay the following week.
+Despite not playing in the replay, he is considered a premiership player by the AFL.

 In 2011, Davis was moved into the backline.
-He was very successful in this role, and received his second career selection in the All-Australian team and a fifth placing in the Copeland Trophy.
+He was very successful in this role, and he received his second career selection in the All-Australian team and a fifth placing in the Copeland Trophy.

 Davis left Collingwood at the end of 2011.
 Davis has not confirmed the exact reason for his departure, but it is known that he was offered a 30% pay cut at the end of 2011, despite his All-Australian season, and it is known that he had previously expressed a desire to return with his family to Perth.
 He nominated for the draft but was not selected, and went on to sign a two-year contract to play for his former WAFL side, Perth, in 2012 and 2013.

 Davis was a specialist at the banana kick shot at goal, which has earned him several nominations for "Goal of the Year", although his Goal of the Year victory in 2008 was not from such a kick.
 Whether rightly or wrongly, Davis also gained an undesirable reputation for not being able to perform in finals, particularly grand finals; despite being a premiership player in 2010, Davis played in four grand finals for three losses and a draw throughout his career.
-In the 2011 grand final against Geelong he gave Collingwood a lot of run of half back and tackled well.
+In the 2011 grand final against Geelong, he gave Collingwood a lot of run of half-back and tackled well.
+He also scored a mercurial goal in the final quarter of the drawn 2010 Grand Final.